 The Ice Age (also known as the “Hyperborean theory”) is the end of the world theory that states that the Earth is presently in an ice age that will eventually result in an absolute cold.

 Several theories suggest that the Earth is in an ice age that eventually results in an absolute cold.
-One popular idea is that there were four periods of time when glaciers covered the Earthirst period, known as the Huronian Ice Age, which occurred around 2.4 billion years ago and lasted 100 million years.
+One popular idea is that there were four periods when glaciers covered the Earthirst period, known as the Huronian Ice Age, which occurred around 2.4 billion years ago and lasted 100 million years.

 Volcanic Winter (volcanic eruptions)